jindrichmynarz/dissertation/parts/results_rescal.md

 Features                             HR@10    MRR@10     CC@10    LTP@10
 --------------------------------- -------- --------- --------- ---------
+`pc:actualPrice`                     0.078     0.028     0.013     0.083
 `pc:mainObject`                   **0.17** **0.077**      0.02 **0.211**
 `pc:mainObject`, `pc:actualPrice`    0.155      0.07 **0.025**     0.086

 Table: Evaluation of adding discretized actual prices {#tbl:discretization-actual-price}

 <!-- Summary -->

+In summary, the best results in RESCAL-based matchmakers were achieved for `pc:mainObject` combined with `rov:orgActivity`.
+These relations linking subject classifications, i.e. CPV and NACE, turned out to be the most informative for the prediction of awarded bidders.
+We found that rank 500 tends to deliver the best accuracy, especially if combined with relatively high regularization parameters that prevent overfitting.